 Workforce supply and demand analysis assesses the wider business environment, analyzing which skills are in demand and hard to source.
 The analysis should tell you:

-The type and quantity of skilled workers you will need in the future
+- The type and quantity of skilled workers you’ll need in the future

-Different scenarios based on market changes, business growth, and emerging technologies
+- Different workforce demand scenarios based on market changes, business growth, and emerging technologies

 3. Perform a skills gap analysis

-The next stage in the workforce planning process is analyzing skills gaps.
-These gaps occur when current workforce skills aren’t sufficient to achieve an organization’s future goals.
-When carrying out a skills gap assessment, personnel experts should:
+The next stage in the workforce planning process is analyzing skills gaps which appear when current workforce skills don’t meet an organization’s future workforce needs.
+When carrying out talent gap analysis, personnel experts should:

-Forecast future skill requirements based on industry trends.
-Build long-term career plans based on upskilling to adapt to those trends.
+- Forecast future workforce requirements based on industry trends.
+Build long-term career plans based on upskilling to adapt to those trends and proactively handle shortages.

-Create a profile for each worker (often called a skills map) that lists their skills and identifies potential areas of improvement.
+- Create a profile for each worker (often called a skills map) listing their skills and identifying potential areas of improvement.

 4. Develop and implement a workforce plan